-The best way to experience sumo is by attending one of the official basho (sumo tournaments), which take place 6 times each year in locations across Japan.
+The best way to experience sumo is by attending one of the official basho (sumo tournaments), which take place just six times each year in locations across Japan.
+For details read on!

-There are other ways to experience sumo as well, such as by going to one of the exhibitions held in between sumo tournaments, or visiting a sumo heya, where the rikishi (wrestlers) live and train.
+There are other ways to experience sumo as well, such as by going to one of the sumo exhibitions held in between sumo tournaments, or by visiting a sumobeya, where the rikishi (wrestlers) live and train.

 Visiting a sumobeya for morning practice is especially exciting, but for the quintessential sumo experience there’s nothing like attending a sumo tournament.

 Below is a list of each sumo basho, and where and when it takes place.
-Each basho lasts for 15 days, beginning and ending on Sundays (dates vary from year to year).
+Each tournament lasts for precisely 15 days (beginning and ending on Sunday), with the exact dates varying from year to year.

 - January Tournament (Hatsu Basho): Tokyo

 - May Tournament (Natsu Basho): Tokyo

 For the exact dates of each basho, here is a link to the Japan Sumo Association’s official sumo schedule.

 When attending a sumo tournament you have the option of sitting on traditional Japanese-style floor cushions, or in modern stadium-style chair seats.